IRT-Saint-Exupery/CoFMPy/docs/user_guide/configuration_file.md

 needs a value between two time points when data external to FMUs is used (literal, csv, kafka, etc.).

-The interpolation uses `cofmpy.utils.Interpolator` class which supports a wide variety of interpolation methods.
+The interpolation uses `cofmupy.utils.Interpolator` class which supports a wide variety of interpolation methods.
 The currently tested methods are:

 - `previous`, which returns the value at the previous time point (default value)